digma-ai/dev-portal/installation/central-on-prem-install.md

 ### Connecting your IDE to the Org Digma deployment

 Once Digma is up and running you can now set your IDE plugin to connect to it.
-To do that, open the plugin settings (Go to IntelliJ IDEA -> Settings/Preferences and search for ‘Digma’)
+To do that, open the plugin settings (Go to IntelliJ IDEA -> Settings/Preferences and search for "Digma")

 <figure><img src="../.gitbook/assets/image (25).png" alt=""><figcaption></figcaption></figure>

-* Set the `Digma API URL` parameter using the ANALYTICS-API value you’ve captured previously (By default this should be prefixed as ‘https’ and use port 5051)
+* Set the `Digma API URL` parameter using the ANALYTICS-API value you’ve captured previously (By default this should be prefixed as "https" and use port 5051)
-* Set the `Runtime observability backend URL` parameter using the ‘COLLECTOR-API’ value you’ve captured previously
+* Set the `Runtime observability backend URL` parameter using the "COLLECTOR-API" value you’ve captured previously
 * Set the `Api token` parameter using the string value you used as an access token if you've provided one during setup.
 * Set the `Jaeger Query URL`(if this option was enabled) using the JAEGER address you’ve captured previously.